Category Archives: Talk

 In previous years, over 6,000 teams, just under 15,000 participants, and 65 Countries competed.
 This includes over 600 Student Branches, over 700 Ambassadors, and approximately 2,500 volunteers.

 Many kind sponsors and volunteers are contributing to help ensure the success of this event.
 Registration is open until Oct 12, 2024.
-To find out more or join a team, please contact any student branch as soon as possible.

 Call for Capstone Projects at Computer Science Department, Okanagan College.